cbepxbeo/page-viewer/README.md

 }
 ```

-### Generating a Vew with Binding from a collection using an element.
+### Generating a View with Binding from a collection using an element.
 ```swift
  @State var index: Int = 0
  let collection: [Int] = [1,2,3,4,5]